AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

-All of the chemical feed and drain piping uses a nominal diameter of ND.CoagPiping.
-The piping that connects to the constant level tanks begins at a bulkhead fitting set at an elevation of B.StockOutlet higher than the bottom of the stock tanks to prevent sediment from entering the pipes.
+All of the chemical feed and drain piping uses a nominal diameter of  :sub:`($..chemPipes.dosing.ND) no-sub`.

 Constant Level Tanks